ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/jekyll.md

   # Collections, key is used to access in the strapi.collections
   # template variable
   collections:
-    # Example for a "posts" collection
+    # 例子 for a "posts" collection
     restaurants:
       # Collection name (optional).
-Used to construct the url requested.
-Example: type `foo` would generate the following url `http://localhost:1337/foo`.
+Used to construct the url requested. 例子: type `foo` would generate the following url `http://localhost:1337/foo`.
       type: restaurants

     categories:
       # Collection name (optional).
-Used to construct the url requested.
-Example: type `foo` would generate the following url `http://localhost:1337/foo`.
+Used to construct the url requested. 例子: type `foo` would generate the following url `http://localhost:1337/foo`.
       type: categories
       permalink: categories/:name
       layout: category.html